9. Lesson 07 Temperature Sensor¶

 TMP36 is a kind of analog temperature sensor.
 Its output voltage and temperature forms a linear relationship.
 That means higher temperature will have bigger output voltage.

-When we look at the front side marked “TMP36”, the left footer of the core is VCC, middle is Vout, and the right footer is GND.
-You can’t connect it wrong or the components connected might be damaged.
+Note: When we look at the front side marked “TMP36”, the left side pin of the chip is VCC, middle is Vout, and the right side pin is GND.
+Do not connect it wrong or the components connected might be damaged.

 Here’s the curve chart for output voltage of TMP36 changing with temperature:

 We can know from the above chart that the temperature formula is:

 Connect your components according to the picture below:

 1.Connect the sensor to P0 port of the breadboard adapter.